engrhammadkhurshid/Network-Anomaly-Detection-using-Machine-Learning/README.md

 - **Comprehensive Evaluation**: Extracting detailed metrics beyond standard accuracy—such as precision, recall, and F1-scores per class—paired with visualizations (Confusion Matrices) to diagnose specific misclassifications and assess performance across distinct anomaly types.

 ## Dataset Used
 This project leverages the **NSL-KDD dataset**, a widely recognized benchmark for network intrusion detection.
-The dataset was obtained via the HackTheBox platform.
+The dataset was obtained via the HackTheBox.

 **Author:** Engr.
 Hammad Khurshid